zeffii/Precursor/README.md

 In the case of no matches, there are a few potential reasons:

-- the regex should be move up in the `prototyper.json` because likely some other regex is catching the content of the line.
+- the regex should be moved up in the `prototyper.json` because likely some other regex is catching the content of the line before it reaches the intended regex.
 - the regex is not valid for the content of the line.
+- The regex is passed a trimmed version of the line you initiate the command on.
+Using `^` and `$` at either end of your regex will give more clarity to the pattern to be matched.

 The current level of indentation is detected and used to make sure the rewrite happens where expected.